“Here's the guest room!"

 “Ewww!"
 Diode shivered violently and backed away.
 Terra laughed and wiped her face with a handkerchief.

-"Ahaha, it's taken a liking to you!
-That was a success."
+“Ahaha, it's taken a liking to you!
+You pass.”

-Terra tried touching the horse too, but the skittish robot quickly evaded her and trotted away, disappearing into the deep thicket near the stone wall.
+Terra tried touching the horse too, but the skittish robot quickly evaded her and trotted away off into the deep thicket near the stone wall.

 “Why is something like that here?”
 Diode muttered.

-"Who knows.
+“Who knows.
 Maybe it was one of our ancestors' hobbies?
 Or maybe it was an educational model?
 Or maybe they were planning to use it as a mount if they arrived at a solid planet?
-I don't really know, but we let it be because it's a precious artifact from the past.
-It even has self-maintenance."
+I don't really know, but we leave it be because it's a precious artifact from the past.
+It even does self-maintenance.”

-"Ahh...
-So it's part of the Content, I see."
-Although Diode nodded, she immediately looked around, still not making sense of it.
-"So, where's the Content that doesn't walk?"
+“Ahh...
+So it's part of the Content.
+I see.”
+Although Diode nodded, she immediately looked around like it still didn't make sense.
+“So, where's the Content that doesn't walk?”

 The Circ's ancestors brought an enormous amount of Content with them for entertainment and education when they first left the Galactive Interactive.
 They were said to have brought between 30,000,000 and 50,000,000 files, but most of them ended up destroyed, stolen, resold, or hidden during the chaos of misrule and rebellion shortly after the Circs arrived at FBB.
 Restoration efforts began once the rebellion calmed down, and the 3,000,000 files in the media storehouse represented what they had managed to reassemble after 290 years.
 However, many of the files had degraded over time or were altered to conceal their contents.
 With the main index out of commission, it wasn't clear whether a file was a photo book, a movie, or a fairy tale.
 As a result, the responsibility for looking through the Content and relabeling it had fallen to the people.